grain-lang/grain/stdlib/option.md

 expect : (String, Option<a>) -> a
 ```

+Extracts the value inside a `Some` result, otherwise throw an
+exception containing the message provided.
-Attempts to unwrap the inner value from the `Some` variant.
-If it is `None`, raises `Failure` with the provided message.
+If it is `None`, throws the provided failure message.

 Parameters: